viktorcsimma/pluto/README.md

 # Pluto
 The open source software development course's repository.

+It lies on the same basis as [Mars](https://github.com/luksan47/mars) to prepare its development.

 ## Set up development environment

 For OS X, [Valet](https://laravel.com/docs/8.x/valet) gives a pretty smooth experience.
 Easy to download, easy to configure.